Skip to content

 Non-1:1 generation

 Most generators emit one output file per input file. codegen does not require this.
-A grouping.luau script routes each matched entity to any output path, fan-in dozens of structs into a single api-reference.md, or fan-out one entity into multiple files.
+A grouping.luau script routes each matched entity to any output path — fan-in dozens of structs into a single api-reference.md, a registry.cpp, or a sorted bindings.ts.
 The topology is yours to define.

 LLM-ready AST schema

-The C++ AST is fully serialized as JSON before any rule sees it.
-This means your rules are testable without a compiler, inspectable with jq, and the same schema is exposed via the MCP server: making codegen a native substrate for LLM-driven code intelligence pipelines.
+The C++ AST is fully serialised as JSON before any rule sees it.
+Rules are testable without a compiler, inspectable with jq, and the full docs are also published as a single plain-text bundle at /llms-full.txt — drop it into any LLM agent for codegen-aware code intelligence.

 Isolated execution